KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. `package.json` issue: No license field.
 4. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+6. Deprecated: Found `require("request-promise")` in file `node_helper.js`: Replace it with built-in fetch.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-WeatherAlerts by gjonesme](https://github.com/gjonesme/MMM-WeatherAlerts)